 Veterans For Peace strongly opposes the expansion of the Nevada Test and Training Range (NTTR) and increased Air Force control over Desert National Wildlife Refuge.

-The National Desert Wildlife Refuge (NDWR) is located next to the Nevada Test and Training Range.
+The Desert National Wildlife Refuge (DNWR) is located next to the Nevada Test and Training Range.
 The United States Air Force is attempting to take over and reduce access to over a million acres of the Refuge for bombing and combat training.
-The NDWN is a protected refuge that includes hundreds of species and our natural and cultural heritage.
+The DNWR is a protected refuge that includes hundreds of species and our natural and cultural heritage.

 The Air Force currently already controls 2.9 million acres for the Nevada Test and Training Range, a sprawling expanse of public land that has been withdrawn for military use.
 These lands provide ample opportunity for aerial gunnery, flight testing, and other military readiness activities.
 With so much public land already available to the Air Force, there is no need for the dramatic expansion into and destruction of the Desert National Wildlife Refuge.